hms-networks/flexy-osisoft-connector/README.md

 Controls when datapoints are logged.
 If set to true, datapoints will always be cyclicly logged.
 If set to false, datapoints will only be logged on change of value.

 #### CommunicationType
-This refers to if you are using OMF (OSIsoft message format).
-If you have PIWEBAPI 2019 or later, and you have OMF enabled, set this string to "omf".
-If you are using an older version of PIWEBAPI set the string to "piwebapi".
-Any other values will result in an error.
+This refers to if you are using OMF (OSIsoft message format) or PIWEBAPI.
+OMF is the recommended setting.
+The valid values are as follows:
+* "omf"
+* "piwebapi"

 For more information on OMF read the section here:  [OMF](#OMF-Support)

 #### httpTimeoutSeconds
 Optional field to override the default value used for HTTPS_TIMEOUT_S.
 If omitted the default value of 2 will be used.